Art Gallery of New South Wales: 21st century

 In 2001, the New South Wales Art Gallery announced that nine of the gallery's 40,000 artworks could have been among the many paintings stolen by the Nazis and that it was undertaking provenance research.

 In 2003 an Art After Hours program was initiated with the gallery opening hours extended every Wednesday.
 The inaugural Australian Photographic Portrait Prize was won by Greg Weight.
 The Art Gallery Society of New South Wales celebrated its 50th anniversary in the same year and the Rudy Komon Gallery exhibition space was opened, followed by the new Asian gallery.

 A 2004 exhibition of Man Ray's work set an attendance record for photography exhibitions, with over 52,000 visitors.
 The same year a legal challenge was mounted against the award of the Archibald Prize to Craig Ruddy for his David Gulpilil, two worlds; and the Anne Landa Award was established, Australia's first award for moving image and new media.
 The Nelson Meers Foundation Nolan Room was opened, also in 2004, with a display of five major Sidney Nolan paintings gifted to the gallery by the foundation over the past five years.

 myVirtualGallery was launched on the gallery's website in 2005 and the former boardroom was reopened for display of paintings, sculptures and works on paper by Australian artists.

-In 2005 Justice Justice John Hamilton of the Supreme Court of New South Wales ruled in favour of the gallery over the disputed 2004 award of the Archibald Prize to Craig Ruddy.
+In 2005 Justice John Hamilton of the Supreme Court of New South Wales ruled in favour of the gallery over the disputed 2004 award of the Archibald Prize to Craig Ruddy.
 The same year, James Gleeson and his partner Frank O'Keefe pledged A$16 million through the Gleeson O'Keefe Foundation to acquire works for the gallery's collection.

 On 10 June 2007, a 17th-century work by Frans van Mieris, entitled A Cavalier (Self-Portrait), was stolen from the gallery.
 The painting had been donated by John Fairfax and was valued at over A$1 million.
 The theft raised questions about need for increased security at the gallery.
 In the same year the Belgiorno-Nettis family donated A$4 million over four years to the gallery to support contemporary art.

 In 2008 the gallery purchased Paul Cézanne's painting Bords de la Marne c.
 1888 for A$16.2 million – the highest amount paid by the gallery for a work of art.
 In the same year the NSW Government announced a grant of A$25.7 million to construct an offsite storage facility and a gift from the John Kaldor Family Collection to the gallery was announced.
 Valued at over A$35 million, it comprised some 260 works representing the history of international contemporary art.
 The refurbishment of the 19th-century Grand Courts was celebrated in the gallery's inaugural 'Open Weekend' in 2009.